Team Associated RC10 (1984)

 - In addition, there were more variants over time, which have become known as…

-- “Edinger” – Earlier kits are identifiable by having Team Associated’s earlier 1928 East Edinger Ave in Santa Ana California address on the box (hence the nickname).
+- “Edinger” – Earlier vintage kits are identifiable by having Team Associated’s earlier 1928 East Edinger Ave in Santa Ana California address on the box (hence the nickname).
 These date from 1984 – 1986.
-There were also many variants within the Edinger era, and there has been some work to break down “early” vs “late” Edinger kits, though there is not yet a distinct breakdown of “Mk1”, “Mk2”, “Mk3”.
+There were many other gradual changes during the Edinger era.

-- “Cadillac” – Later kits are identifiable by having Team Associated’s later 3585 Cadillac Ave Costa Mesa California address on the box (hence the nickname).
+- “Cadillac” – Later vintage kits are identifiable by having Team Associated’s later 3585 Cadillac Ave Costa Mesa California address on the box (hence the nickname).
 These date from 1987 onward.
-There were also many further variants within the Cadillac era, and there has been some work to break down “early” vs “late” Cadillac kits, though there is not yet a distinct breakdown of “Mk1”, “Mk2”, “Mk3”.
+There were many other gradual changes during the Cadillac era.

 Other Known Releases…